shivan-s/shivan.xyz/content/posts/alcohol-free/index.md

 And by this I was inspired. **You don’t need alcohol to have fun**.

+## Why I Quit?

 The following day I was welcomed by tiredness and a killer hangover, with patchy recollection of the night that been.

 I did have fun, but my cousin’s actions has lead me to turn over a new leaf in my life: **I want to quit alcohol for good.
 In fact, I want to reframe this, as is the title of this post, I want to have fun _without_ alcohol**.

 To be clear, I am fortunate enough not to have a problem with alcohol.
 A single drink won’t lead me down a rabbit hole of over consumption.
 I don’t have an addiction.
 And I have significantly toned down my drinking since my twenties.

-I don’t regularly go out on the weekend and get hammered.
-I don’t have the afterwork lonesome beer.
-And if I do go out for a “drink”, I usually opt for the non-alcoholic option.
+I don't regularly go out on the weekend and get hammered.
+I don't have the afterwork lonesome beer.
+And if I do go out for a "drink", I usually opt for the non-alcoholic option.

+## My Relationship(s) with Alcohol

-Before I had this life catharsis, my recent rule was to drink only in special occasions — hence the wedding story.
+Before I had this moment of catharsis, my recent rule was to drink only in special occasions — hence the wedding story.
 But I have made exceptions to this rule, for example, when I visited my workplace in Adelaide, to when I was offered a drink by my uncle.

 But now is the time to completely stop.